 Procedures for Your Spouse to Come From Canada on an Immigrant Visa

-If you and your husband or wife have married, and your spouse is currently in Canada, you would start the green-card application process by filing Form I-130 with USCIS.
-After USCIS approves the I-130, spouses of U.S. citizens can continue with visa processing, while spouses of permanent residents must wait (an average of two years) for a visa to become available.
+If you and your husband or wife have married, and your spouse is currently in Canada, you would start the green card application process by filing Form I-130 with USCIS.
+After USCIS approves the I-130, spouses of U.S. citizens can continue with visa processing, while spouses of permanent residents must wait until USCIS and the State Department say you can start the visa application process.
+Once you’ve applied, you may have to wait a few more months for a visa to become available.
+Currently, the wait is about a year and a half to get the visa.

-Next, your Canadian spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Montreal, Canada.
-(The U.S. petitioner may attend, but is not required to.)
+Your Canadian spouse will go through consular processing for an immigrant visa.
+This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Canada.
+(The U.S. petitioner might be able to attend, but is not required to.)

 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.

-Although the U.S. has consulates in several cities in Canada, most of them do not process immigrant visas based on marriage.
-(As of 2012, only the consulate in Montreal was handling immigrant visas.)
-You will be given instructions when you apply, or can check the websites of individual U.S. consulates by using the State Department’s page for “Websites of U.S. Embassies, Consulates, and Diplomatic Missions.”
+Although the U.S. has consulates in several cities in Canada, not all of them process immigrant visas based on marriage.
+(In fact, as of January 2016, only the consulate in Montreal was handling immigrant visas.)
+If you want to check to see if this is still the case, you can check the websites of individual U.S. consulates in Canada.

 If your spouse happens to be living in another country than Canada, the consulate there would likely be the one to handle the case.